whatifs/whatifs/README.md

 They are not designed to teach you a technique but to show you an extreme from which you can learn...

-- How it helps
+- What helps

-- How it hurts
+- What hurts

 ## Episodes

+What if you continuously de-duplicate unit tests?

+What if you never write a function longer than 3 lines?

-Series 1, Episode 1: What if you write unit tests with near-zero duplication?
+What if you write non-implementation-specific scenarios in BDD?